-After the authorities have been called, you need to make sure to wait to speak with them to avoid someone thinking you’ve fled the scene.
+After the authorities have been called, you need to make sure to wait to speak with them.
+Otherwise, someone might think you’ve fled the scene.

 Give the responding officer as much information about the accident as you can without guessing at the details.
-Be careful not to admit any fault at this point, as your insurance company can use your words against you when you make your claim for compensation.
+Be careful not to admit any fault at this point.
+Your insurance company can use your words against you when you make your claim for compensation.